Cundill History Prize

-The Cundill History Prize is an annual Canadian book prize for history writing in English.
+The Cundill History Prize is an annual literary award for history writing in English.
 It was established in 2008 by Peter Cundill and is administered by McGill University.
-The prize encourages "informed public debate through the wider dissemination of history writing to new audiences around the world" and is awarded to an author whose book, published in the past year, demonstrates "historical scholarship, originality, literary quality and broad appeal".
+The prize is awarded to an author whose book, published in the past year, demonstrates "historical scholarship, originality, literary quality and broad appeal".
 No restrictions are set on the topic of the book or the nationality of the author, and English translations are permitted.